hamelin/1p/README.md

 - Notes associated to the entry: `1p -n google 'Always use a VPN to check this account.\n'`
 - The URL associated to the entry: `1p -U google https://gmail.com/`
 - You may also rename thus the entry: `1p -T google google-dolphinsausage`

+Again, option `-i` can be used in combination with the above to enter the attribute values from standard input instead of the command line.

 This is awesome, but how to fetch that information?
 Simply omit the setting (last parameter) from the command: